human-analysis/secure-face-matching/README.md

 The SEAL library is the cryptographic library from Microsoft Research, supporting the underlying fully homomorphic encryption functionality.

+The library supports both 1:1 matching and 1:N matching.
+It also supports both the BFV (with integer quantization) scheme as well as the CKKS (real values) scheme.

-The "face-matching/enrollment/enrollment.cpp" script implements the enrollment stage where keys are generated, feature vector is obtained, feature vector is encrypted using the public key and encrypted feature vector is stored in database along with the public, evaluation and Galois keys (typically on the remote server).
+The "face-matching/enrollment/enrollment-bfv-1-to-1.cpp" script implements the enrollment stage, for 1:1 matching using BFV scheme, where keys are generated, feature vector is obtained, feature vector is encrypted using the public key and encrypted feature vector is stored in database along with the public, relinearization and Galois keys (typically on the remote server).
 Note that the keys only need to be generated once per user.

-The "face-matching/authentication/authentication.cpp" script implements the matching stage,  a probe feature vector is obtained, probe is encrypted using the public key, encrypted feature vector is matched against encrypted gallery vector using the evaluation keys and Galois keys, the encrypted score is then decrypted using the private key (typically on the client).
+The "face-matching/authentication/authentication-bfv-1-to-1.cpp" script implements the matching stage, for 1:1 matching using BFV scheme, a probe feature vector is obtained, probe is encrypted using the public key, encrypted feature vector is matched against encrypted gallery vector using the relinearization keys and Galois keys, the encrypted score is then decrypted using the private key (typically on the client).

 # Assumptions
 The face feature vectors are assumed be normalized to unit-norm both during enrollment as well as during the authentication stage.
 We then compute the inner product between the normalized features.
-This is equivalent to computing the cosing similarity between the un-normalized feature vectors.
+This is equivalent to computing the cosine similarity between the un-normalized feature vectors.

 # Citation